mattyoung101/musicvis3d/paper/major.typ

 #figure(
     image("img/fouriertransform.png", width: 50%),
-    caption: [  Diagram showing the time-domain to frequency-domain conversion of the Fourier transform ] ) <fig:ftdiagram>
+    caption: [  Diagram showing the time-domain to frequency-domain conversion of the Fourier transform
+    @fourierImage ]
+) <fig:ftdiagram>

 From the Fourier transform comes the concept of the Discrete Fourier Transform (DFT).
 The equation for the DFT